abergs/docs-playground/src/guide/concepts.md

 Passkeys are a replacement for passwords.
 They are based on secure cryptography, easy to use, resistant against phising attacks and even breach resistant.

+A Passkey can have MFA properties when User Verification is enabled, requiring something you have (the Private Key) and something you know/are (Pin code / biometrics).

 *A more technical definition:* A passkey is a FIDO2 Discoverable Credential that is protected against device loss.